marcelog/PAMI/README.md

 # Introduction

 PAMI means PHP Asterisk Manager Interface.
-As its name suggests its just a set of php classes that will let you issue commands to an ami and/or receive events, using an observer-listener pattern.
+As its name suggests its a set of php classes that will let you issue commands to an ami and/or receive events, using an observer-listener pattern.

-The idea behind this, is to easily implement operator consoles, monitors, etc. either via SOA or ajax.
+The idea behind this, is to easily implement operator consoles, monitors, real time telephone applications, etc. either via SOA or ajax.

 A port for nodejs is available at: http://marcelog.github.com/Nami A port for erlang is available at: https://github.com/marcelog/erlami